 Our story begins and ends with our members.
 In the late 18th century, fourteen head teachers shared a vision for creating a national unified voice.
-Over 120 years later, NAHT represents now over 29,000 school leaders across the UK.
+Over 120 years later, NAHT now represents more than 32,000 school leaders across the UK.

 A changing vision for head teachers 1887 – 1903